 For example, if you haven't tried smoking, your resolution could be not to start smoking.
 If you already go to the gym every day, your resolution can be to continue your workout routine.
 It's as simple as that.

-Try to have fun with your New Year Resolutions.
+4. Try to have fun with your New Year Resolutions.

-Make a list of a couple of books you want to read by the end of 2021.
+Make a list of a couple of books you want to read by the end of 2022.

 If you're not a reader, your resolution may be to read at least ONE book by the end of the year.

-When you complete goals, you give yourself a sense of accomplishment and fulfillment.
+When you complete goals, you give yourself a sense of accomplishment and fulfilment.
 Don't give yourself resolutions that are too difficult or not specific enough.
 Like I mentioned already, it's the small victories that matter.
 Don't make them too big or daunting.